 NOTE 1: Interworking with 2G/3G are not considered in this study.
 Interworking between 6GS and 5GS is required to work even if the UE has previously registered in 2G, 3G or 4G.

-NOTE 2: The detailed migration study scope will be coordinated and aligned with RAN.
+NOTE 2: The detailed migration study scope and migration options will be coordinated and aligned with RAN.

-NOTE 2a: Additional migration options, if included by TSG RAN as per [ref: RP-252912], beyond stand-alone, MRSS and inter-RAT mobility between NR and 6GR, will be studied (if needed) in alignment with TSG RAN timeline.

 NOTE 3: It is assumed that interworking for roaming is within scope of this task.

-NOTE 4: WT2 focuses on general interworking procedures.
+NOTE 4: This WT focuses on general interworking procedures.
 The specific interworking aspects studied in other WTs (if any) need to follow the general interworking procedures.

+**** Next Change ****